American School of Madrid: History

 The American School of Madrid was founded in 1961 by members of The American Club in Madrid.

 It was initially located in several buildings in the Madrid: Calle Joaquin Costa, Calle Dr. Fleming and Calle Pinar.
 Kelly Gardener was the first Headmaster.
 In 1962, ASM Board architect, Bob Parker, obtained a ten-acre plot on the outskirts of Madrid, near Aravaca, as a future home of the school.
-On November 2, 1967, ASM opened in its current location.
+On November 2, 1967, ASM opened in its current location, on calle América in Pozuelo de Alarcón.

+On May 21, 2025, Ukrainian lawyer and politician Andriy Portnov was shot dead outside the school.

 Campus

-ASM is an IB World School and offers the full IB Diploma Programme.
-The K-12 program is accredited by the Middle States Association of Colleges and Schools and the Spanish Ministry of Education.
-The 11-acre campus is located just 10 kilometers west of Madrid City center.
+ASM is an IB World School.The K-12 program is accredited by the Middle States Association of Colleges and Schools and the Spanish Ministry of Education.
+The 11-acre campus is located 10 kilometers west of the Madrid City center.